Dmgvol/GR_Guides/ModLoaderExample.md

 ![](Images/mod3.png)

-Open it, place a simple text, change text, save, and close it
+Open it, place a simple text, change text, save, and close it.

 ![](Images/mod4.png)